Tellusant/docs/articles-posts/world-cup.md

 This post is primarily about illustrating Zipf's usefulness.
 We applied it to a popular topic to make it more enjoyable.

 ---
-¹ Zipf is the discrete form of the continuous Pareto distribution.
+¹ Zipf is the ranked, discrete form of the continuous Pareto distribution.
+They describe the same underluing phenomena.